MoniPar/reclaimed-treasures/README.md

 ## Introduction

-In my planning phase for this project, I wanted to create an ecommerce store for hand-made candles and soaps until I came across this lady's hand-painted collection of upcycled products at a fair in Malta.
-I was absolutely enthralled by what she had managed to create and decided to ask her for permission to use her creations for the basis of my ecommerce store.
+In my planning phase for this project, I wanted to create an e-commerce store for hand-made candles and soaps until I came across this lady's hand-painted collection of upcycled products at a fair in Malta.
+I was absolutely enthralled by what she had managed to create and decided to ask her for permission to use her creations as the basis of my e-commerce store.
 That lady's name is Vera and her small business is called Vera's Magical Creations.
-At the moment Vera reaches potential customers at local markets, through her [facebook page]((https://www.facebook.com/profile.php?id=100070440427112)), or by word of mouth.
-All transactions are cash based and delivered in person which is time consuming.
+At the moment, Vera reaches potential customers at local markets, through her [facebook page](https://www.facebook.com/profile.php?id=100070440427112), or by word of mouth.
+All transactions are cash-based and delivered in person, which is time-consuming.

 This project aims to create a more permanent online presence for Vera's business.
 It gives her a way to organize her products, keep track of orders and automate sales without necessarily having to interact directly with all her customers.
 An online store can help her reach a wider audience and maximize her business's potential.